High-performance multiqubit system with double-transmon couplers: Toward scalable superconducting quantum computers: Numerical results

 where $\hat{U}_{CZ}={\rm diag}(1,1,1,-1)$ and $\hat{I}$ is the $2\times2$ identity matrix.
 In two-qubit subsystems L and R, $\hat{U}_{CZ,12}$ and $\hat{U}_{CZ,23}$ are simply $\hat{U}_{CZ}$.
 In the following, the average gate fidelities of $\hat{U}_{CZ,12}$ and $\hat{U}_{CZ,23}$ are denoted by $\bar{F}_{CZ,12}$ and $\bar{F}_{CZ,23}$, respectively.

 To implement $\hat{U}_{CZ,12(23)}$ in the three-qubit system, we fix $\Theta_{\rm ex,R(L)}$ to $\Theta_{\rm Id,R(L)}$ and apply a optimized flux pulse $\Theta_{\rm ex,L(R)}(t)$ (see Appendix \ref{sec:CZ_Optimization}).
-We can successfully implement 30-ns CZ gates with average fidelities of 0.9999 for both the qubit pairs, as summarized in Table \ \ref{tab:DTCgate}.
-Comparing these fidelities with the corresponding ones in the isolated two-qubit subsystems, we find that the degradation of the CZ gate fidelity due to the increasing number of qubits from two to three is smaller than 0.0001 in the DTC architecture.
+We can successfully implement 30-ns CZ gates with average fidelities over 99.99\% for both the qubit pairs, as summarized in Table \ \ref{tab:DTCgate}.
+Comparing these fidelities with the corresponding ones in the isolated two-qubit subsystems, we find that the degradation of the CZ gate fidelity due to the increasing number of qubits from two to three is negligible in the 4-digit precision.